Eschatologue/CM_wiki/docs/class/druid/forged.md

 ### Level 10: Adamantine Hide

-While you are in Wild Shape form, you gain Resistance to :dmg-bludgeoning: Bludgeoning, :dmg-piercing: Piercing, and :dmg-slashing: Slashing damage.
+While you are in Wild Shape form, you gain Resistance to :dmg-blunt: Bludgeoning, :dmg-piercing: Piercing, and :dmg-slashing: Slashing damage.
 In addition, you gain the ability to use Wild Shape as a Reaction when you take damage, and the damage from that attack is applied to the Temporariy Hit Points granted by your Wild Shape.

 ### Level 14: Constructed Perfection